-NNE teamed up with the customer to create a conceptual cesign (CD) to establish a district cooling system at the customer site.
-The aim was to identify and describe the concept, clarify the feasibility and evaluate the concept against environmental and financial profitability.
+NNE teamed up with the customer to conceptually design a district cooling system at the customer site.
+The aim was to identify and describe the idea, clarify the feasibility and evaluate the concept against environmental and financial profitability.

 The customer wishes to improve overall performance, improve environmental performance and lower re-investments of cooling units at their facility site.
 To do this, they are considering establishing a district cooling system that will connect the cooling capacity in their current production facilities.

 - Phase out HFC gasses

 - Improve ability to continuously secure lowest possible energy consumption

 To solve the challenge, NNE gathered a cross-disciplinary team of consultants from decision design, utility and mechanical, infrastructure, health safety and environment, building management system, cost estimating, project management, and operational excellence.
 Virtual workshops with key customer participants were held over a period of 5 weeks and included inspiration on industry best practices from local universities and utility companies.